 Either because of me or in spite of me, Patrick improves, not great, not perfect, but not bad either.
 And slowly I start to improve.
 My hands stop shaking when I hand him the keys.
 I don’t need an airsickness bag when he takes me to the coffee shop.

 As we continue our outings, I notice something else.
-The more I try to control him, cue him when to pull out and slow down, the worse he does.
+The more I try to control and cue him, the worse he does.
 The more I work to stay quiet, to let him use his own intuition, the more he trusts himself.

 Three months pass and Patrick receives his license.
 That night we decide to celebrate by picking up pizza.
-Out of habit I have keys in hand, ready to go.
+Out of habit I have keys in hand, ready to go, but my son stops me.
 “I’ll do it,” he says.

 I look out the window.
 It’s October and will be dark soon.
 It’s rush hour.
 My son has never driven by himself.
 That’s when I look at his hopeful face and realize I’ve done my best.
-I’ve given him professional lessons, plus my own neurotic, angst-ridden instruction.
+Besides professional lessons, I’ve given the best neurotic, angst-ridden instruction I could.

 (Published in “Connecticut Muse Magazine,” Spring 2013)